Hut512/SurvivalWorks/README.md

-# survivalworks
+# Survivalworks

-## Info
-This is a small game about building and developing a factory as well as fighting of Hostile entities or other players in multiplayer
+### Survivalworks is a small game about the construction and development of a factory, as well as fighting against enemy units or other players in multiplayer mode.

+## Downloads
+As soon as the first full version is available, release builds of the game will be made available for public download.

-## Developers
+## Plugin Development
-This game is planed to include a Plugin API which will let you make plugins.
-This feature will however only be available when the first version of the game is finished
+This game is planned to include a plugin API that will allow you to create plugins.
+However, this feature will not be available until the first version of the game is finished.

-## Play
-It is planed for this game to be publicly available for download once the first version is available